COPRS/infrastructure/docs/user_manuals/how-to/Security.md

 **Scope: `gateways`**

-The COTS can be configured by updating the file : ```infrastructure/platform/roles/security/clamav/defaults/main.yml`.
+The FOSS can be configured by updating the file : ```infrastructure/platform/roles/security/clamav/defaults/main.yml`.

 ClamAv is an antivirus controlled by systemd.
 Rules bases are reloaded automatically by freshclam many times a day.
-The version of this COTS can be edited in ```/platform/roles/security/clamav/default/main.yaml```
+The version of this FOSS can be edited in ```/platform/roles/security/clamav/default/main.yaml```

 | Name | Function | Required |
 |------|----------|----------|